 - You cannot have a verbal or written agreement that you will be returning to work.

-There are other limitations to working in employment under the same retirement system:
+There are additional limitations to working in employment for specific retirement systems:

-PERS Working Retiree Limitations - You must terminate service for at least 90 days before returning to work under covered employment.
+PERS - You must terminate service for at least 90 days before returning to work under covered employment.

 For PERS members less than age 65, and work in PERS covered employment in excess of 960 hours, your benefit will be reduced $1.00 for each $1.00 earned from PERS covered employment and any other concurrent non-PERS covered employment with the same employer.
 The limit applies to each calendar year.
 MPERA reduces benefits only if you exceed the limit.